8 unanimous picks for All-Decade Team include Brady, Watt

 Calvin Johnson, who becomes eligible for the Hall of Fame next year, is joined by Julio Jones, Larry Fitzgerald and Antonio Brown at wideout.
 The tight ends are Rob Gronkowski and Travis Kelce.

 Along with Thomas, the tackles are Jason Peters, Joe Staley and Tyron Smith.
 Yanda's fellow guards are Zack Martin, Logan Mankins and Jahri Evans.
-Alex Mack and Maurkice Pouncey are the centers.
+Alex Mack and Maurkice Pouncey are the centres .

 Wagner's and Miller's mates at linebacker are recently retired Luke Kuechly, Khalil Mack, Chandler Jones, and Patrick Willis.